Welsh cuisine: Cereals

 As far back as the Iron Age, Welsh folk were using wild cereals to create a coarse bread.
 By the time the Romans invaded, Celtic skills with bread had progressed to the point that white or brown breads could be produced.
-The Roman invasion led to many Welsh people moving to the less hospitable uplands, where the only cereal crops which could be grown were oats, barley and rye.
+The Roman invasion led to many Welsh people moving to the less hospitable uplands, where the only cereal crops which could be grown were oats, barley, and rye.
 Oat and barley breads were the main breads eaten in Wales up until the 19th century, with rye bread created for medicinal purposes.
-Oats were used to bulk out meat or meat and vegetable stews, also known as pottage.
+Oats were used to bulk out meat or meat and vegetable stews, also known as pottage, or ground up and made into bara ceirch (lit. oat bread), a large thin oatcake/pancake.

 The Welsh also created a dish called llymru, finely ground oatmeal soaked in water for a long time before boiling until it solidified.
 This blancmange-styled dish became so popular outside Wales that it got a new name, flummery, as the English could not pronounce the original.
 A similar dish, sucan, was made with less finely ground oatmeal, making a coarser product.